segersniels/slackdo/README.md

 ![example](img/trello-card.png)

 You can add your label ids to the configuration to enable SlackDO to automatically assign labels to your cards.
-You can do this by doing the following:
+You can add or remove a label by doing the following:

 ```
 slackdo label add
+slackdo label remove
 ```

 SlackDO will look for labels that have the same name as the category you have selected for your new task.